Mit der Image Analyst-Lizenz verfügbar.

 After clicking Pause, the control changes to the Play control while the video is paused.

-Steps the video forward by a number of seconds defined in the FMV toolbar.
+Steps the video forward by a number of seconds or frames defined in the FMV toolbar.

-Steps the video backward by a number of seconds defined in the FMV toolbar.
+Steps the video backward by a number of seconds or frames defined in the FMV toolbar.

 Fast-forwards the video based on the playback rate of the video player.